gomesluiz/Coursera_Capstone/README.md

 * Fix cells with crossing intersections wrong format.
 * Separate crossing intersections fields in street 1 and street 2.

-Post processed sample Lost and Found pets table.
+**Post processed sample Lost and Found pets table.**
 ![Lost and Founds Pets in Toronto](lost_and_found_pets.png)

 **2. Localisation of crossing intersections**
 The Geocoder Service (https://geocoder.api.here.com) was used to find latitude and longitude of crossing intersections.
 These geographical coordinates will be used to search FourSquare API location data.

-**The Python code used to retrieve geographical coordinates for crossing intersections**
+**The Python code used to retrieve geographical coordinates for crossing intersections.**

 ```python
 def get_cross_intersec_localization(pets):